pokepress/TCGRandomizer/README.md

 * Randomization of types.
 This is related to the randomization of energy requirements and would require adjusting the decks to keep them type-consistent.
 * Randomization of other misc Pokemon card data.
 * Being able to load the Pokemon TCG ROM from the file system.
-* Increase chance of a Challenge Cup being triggrered on boot in postgame.
+* Increase the chance of a Challenge Cup being triggrered on boot in postgame.
 * Additional options for player character and in-game coin.
 * Randomize requirements for Water, Fighting, and Grass Club Masters (Rock's Club Master has no requirement to begin with, making it more complicated)
 * Customize the title screen, credits, and other elements